alexcorvis84/SlackBot/README.md

 Once the code has been uploaded, the ESP32 will create by default a **Wi-Fi *Access Point*** called **“EmpahtyBot_AP”** and *password* **“labs2020”**.

-> You can change the settings by your own modifying below code line
+> You can change the settings by your own modifying below code line in '/src/main.cpp'
 ```cpp
 !wm.autoConnect("EmpathyBot_AP","labs2020")
 ```